-Thank you for the opportunity to comment on the proposal by River Marsh, LLC to develop 68 townhouse condominium style housing units at 274 Water Street in Pembroke.
-Town of Pembroke officials have had the opportunity to learn more about this proposal in a presentation to the Board of Selectmen on January 30, 2017 and at a site walk on January 25, 2017.
+Thank you for the opportunity to comment on the amended proposal by River Marsh, LLC to develop 56 townhouse condominium style housing units at 274 Water Street in Pembroke.
+This reduction in units from 68 units to 56 is a slightly smaller, less obtrusive proposal but remains significantly harmful to the area in which it proposes to be situated.